Mike Pence Is No Hero. His Actions Might Send Trump to Jail Anyway.

 Tuesday’s indictment of Donald Trump on felony charges, for working to overturn the results of the 2020 election and his role in the violent riot at the U.S. Capitol on Jan.
 6, 2021, features six unnamed co-conspirators—and one very frequently named man who is not facing charges: former Vice President Mike Pence.
 In fact, a not-insignificant amount of the evidence in the indictment seems to come from the hand of the ex-president’s right hand.

-As we all now know, Pence didn’t do that; nor did he heroically condemn the president and go straight to the press, the police, or much of anywhere.
-What he did do, though, was take thorough and “contemporaneous notes,” which the DOJ seems to have leaned on heavily—and references explicitly and repeatedly—in its case against Trump.
+As we all now know, Pence didn’t do that—nor did he heroically condemn the president and go straight to the press, the police, or much of anywhere.
+What he did do, though, was take thorough and “contemporaneous notes,” which the Department of Justice seems to have leaned on heavily—and references explicitly and repeatedly—in its case against Trump.

 As the indictment has it, “On several private phone calls in late December and early January, the Defendant repeated knowingly false claims of election fraud and directly pressured the Vice President to use his ceremonial role at the certification proceeding on January 6 to fraudulently overturn the results of the election.”
 It then details a number of private phone calls between the president and Pence on Dec.
 25, Dec.
 29, Jan.
 1, and Jan.
 3, apprising Pence of the plan and informing him of his role in it.
 We know the details of these conversations, the indictment affirms, because Pence was busy taking “contemporaneous notes,” which he seems to have handed over to the DOJ.